openmm/openmm/examples/README.txt

 ----------------------------------------------------------------
-OpenMM(tm) Example programs and prototype C and Fortran wrappers for OpenMM Preview Release 3, June, 2009.
+OpenMM(tm) Example programs for OpenMM Preview Release 4, August, 2009.

 See https://simtk.org/home/openmm.
 For help go to the Advanced/Public Forums tab and post to the